ethereum-optimism/design-docs/ecosystem/sendRawTransactionConditional/proposal.md

 * **conditional mempool latency**: understanding of how long conditional transactions are sitting in the mempool.
 We would expect failed inclusion the longer a conditional tx remains in the mempool due to state changes since submission.
 Elevated latencies in combination with a low inclusion success rate will indicate if the proxy should be enforcing a higher minimum fee for these transactions to minimize mempool time.

 The public keys of known bundlers should be collected and registered.
 With alerts setup on the metrics above, when in a state of degradation, the allowlist policy should first be enabled to avoid 4337 downtime while assessing next steps.
-If still in a degradaded state, the endpoint should then be fully shutoff, having bundlers revert to `sendRawTransaction` until further iteration.
+If still in a degraded state, the endpoint should then be fully shutoff, having bundlers revert to `sendRawTransaction` until further iteration.
 Both of these actions should occur in tandem with public comms.

 Additional validation rules can be applied to boost performance of this endpoint.
-Here are a some extra applicable validation rules:
+Here are some extra applicable validation rules:

 * **Elevated minimum fee**

     The longer a conditional transaction is in the mempool, the more likely it is to fail when included in a block due to state changes since submission.
-To minimize this latency, we may want to monitor the base fee of the network and add a premium for conditional transactions in order to minimize the time spent the mempool.
+To minimize this latency, we may want to monitor the base fee of the network and add a premium for conditional transactions in order to minimize the time spent in the mempool.

 * **Local Rate Limiting**